 (c) Verify and report Entity participation in the severe weather drill to the OWG, the Reliability Monitor, and the NERC Regional Entity.

-(2) TOs and QSEs that represent Generation Resources are required to participate in the severe weather drill.
+(2) TOs and QSEs that represent Generation Resources and/or ESRs are required to participate in the severe weather drill.

 (3) On an annual basis, OWG shall: